 Students in the Medical Imaging and Medical Laboratory Science Clinical Program will have their financial aid processed differently than in previous years.
 Often times, it will not be made available until closer to the program start date.
 It is important for students to review the manual, check emails frequently and understand that aid may not cover all costs associated with this program.
 Additional financial aid program information is available in our Clinical Medical Imaging Financial Aid Manual for Students.

-Under a special consortium agreement, students who are enrolled at Bloomsburg University may take courses at another institution to count toward the degree being earned here as well as have their financial aid processed for these courses through our office.
-In this instance, BU is considered your "home school" and the other institution is considered your "host school."
+Under a special consortium agreement, students who are enrolled at the university may take courses at another institution to count toward the degree being earned here as well as have their financial aid processed for these courses through our office.
+In this instance, Commonwealth Univesity is considered your "home school" and the other institution is considered your "host school."

-It is your responsibility to request the consortium through BU's Financial Aid Office and provide all required information.
+It is your responsibility to request the consortium through Commonwealth's Financial Aid Office and provide all required information.
 In order to process this consortium agreement, you must provide us with:

 - Notification that the "Prior Approval of Transfer" from has been completed and submitted to the Registrar Office.
 Please notify us by emailing Amanda Kishbaugh.